kalybprince/Informational-Monism-Tech-Specs/README.md

 ## How to Use This Repository

-Beyond providing a unified hardware-to-software stack, this repository includes FPGA & ASIC specifications optimized for **Symmetry-First** processing, alongside diagnostic protocols and new, foundational axioms derived specifically for this framework.
+Beyond providing a unified hardware-to-software stack, this repository includes FPGA & ASIC specifications optimized for **Symmetry-First** processing, alongside diagnostic protocols, and foundational axioms derived specifically for this framework.
 To demonstrate these principles in real-time, the following scripts are available for immediate deployment:

 ### [signature_verify.py](https://github.com/kalybprince/Informational-Monism-Tech-Specs/blob/main/signature_verify.py)**: The Thermal Firewall**